takinbo/homebrew-bitcoin/README.md

 This is @luke-jr's branch of things upcoming in the main bitcoind.
 It currently does not work on Mavericks.
 Stay tuned!

+## bitcoind-sipa-watchonly

+This is @sipa's branch with watch-only addresses.
+This can be used for [coinpunk](https://github.com/kyledrake/coinpunk/blob/master/docs/INSTALL-OSX.md).

 ## libbitcoin / Obelisk / sx

 These formula require GCC 4.8 which is newer than the compiler that comes with OS X (and comes from `brew tap homebrew/versions`).
 Because of this, building these packages takes a while, but they seem to be working!
 Hard coding other versions of compilers into a formula like this is not supported by the brew developers, but I don't see any other way.